SAP/open-ux-tools/.changeset/bright-turkeys-play.md

 '@sap-ux/ui-components': patch
 ---

 UIDialog.
-Enable open animation with new property "isOpenAnimated"
+Enable animation for dialog open with new property "isOpenAnimated".
+Default value is "true".